danmbrown/city-of-whispers/MovesRevised.md

 ## Social Interaction Moves
 Social Interaction Moves relate to a specific named individual.
 When characters interact with someone in particular, use Direct Someone to Act.
 When dealing with the denizens of the city more generally, use **Get Something**.

-You may not mark Histories or City Demands to affect this roll, but you may indicate you want to **Use a Secret** before you roll.
+You may not mark City Demands to affect this roll, but you may indicate you want to **Use a Secret** before you roll.

+### Confront Another
+When you express yourself with passion or conviction in the presence of another PC, they may pick one:

+- they may write a new belief based on what you said if they mark 1 Heat
+- they may clear 1 Heat if they mark a belief, showing that what you said challenged it

 ### Direct Someone to Act
-When you demand someone *provide information* they have access to or *take an action* they are capable of taking, describe what you're demanding and whether you're offering **peril**, **value**, or **logic**.
+When you demand someone *provide information* they have access to or *take an action* they are capable of taking, describe what you're demanding.

 If you demand they act against their self-interest, or reveal something that betrays their interests, they partially comply, OR pick a **strong reaction**.

-Otherwise, roll.
-NPCs will react to each offer type differently.
-The Magistrate will indicate whether you should roll with Sway, Heat, or flat (no modifier).
-If you must roll with Heat, roll minus the number of marked Heat.
+Otherwise, the Magistrate will secretly pick the type of offer -- **peril**, **value**, **passion**, or **logic** -- that holds the most sway.
+Then, describe your offer.
+The Magistrate will reveal the type of offer they selected.
+Then, roll +Sway.
+If you do not match types of offer, roll with disadvantage.

 On a hit, you pick a **weak reaction**.
 On 7-9, they pick a **consequence**.